-Time for something fun for the kids today!
-Something fun for YOU to make and for the kids to enjoy I should say.
 I think this is one to have a lot of fun with.
 Pick fun fabrics that match your kid’s personality, maybe even add their name to the bag.
 It will make a great gift or just something they will really love.
-It’s a Kids Busy Bag tutorial that I have for you today and I hope you are going to love it!
+It’s a kid’s tote bag pattern that I have for you today and I hope you are going to love it!

-There’s a peek at one side of the bag, and here’s a look at the other:
+There’s a peek at one side of the tote bag, and here’s a look at the other:

 One side has a zipper pocket to hold things like markers or toys: